RGK73/Election_Analysis/README.md

    - c).
 Raymon Anthony Doane

 The Candidate results were:
-  - a).Candidate 1 received 23.0 % of the vote and y number of votes.
+  - a).Candidate 1 received 23.0 % of the vote and 85213 number of votes.
-  - b).Candidate 2 received 73.8 % of the vote and y number of votes.
+  - b).Candidate 2 received 73.8 % of the vote and 272892 number of votes.
-  - c).Candidate 3 received 3.1 % of the vote and y number of votes.
+  - c).Candidate 3 received 3.1 % of the vote and 11606 number of votes.

 The winner of the election was:
-  - Candidate b).Diana DeGette , who received 73.8 % of the vote and y number of votes.
+  - Candidate b).Diana DeGette , who received 73.8 % of the vote and 272892 number of votes.

   ## Challenge Overview